HubTou/portstreelint/README.md

 * Unresolvable INDEX:www-site (optional)
 * Unaccessible INDEX:www-site (optional)
 * INDEX:www-site different from Makefile:WWW
-* Ports marked as BROKEN, FORBIDDEN or DEPRECATED
+* Ports marked as BROKEN, DEPRECATED, FORBIDDEN, IGNORE, RESTRICTED (info)
-* Ports marked as IGNORE (warning, unreliable)
+* Ports marked with an EXPIRATION_DATE (warning)
-* Ports marked as BROKEN, FORBIDDEN or DEPRECATED for too long
+* Ports marked as BROKEN, FORBIDDEN or DEPRECATED for too long (warning)
 * Ports unchanged for a long time (info)
+* Makefile:PORTVERSION and Makefile:DISTVERSION used simultaneously
+* VuXML vulnerabilities for the current port versions (warning)

 It's possible to change the default values for PLIST_FILES abuse, BROKEN_since, DEPRECATED_since, FORBIDDEN_since and Unchanged_since
 with the *--plist*, *--broken*, *--deprecated*, *--forbidden* and *--unchanged* options, followed by a number of files for the first one and a number of days for the others.

+Finally, there's a *--output|-o* option to generate a CSV delimited file with the per-maintainer findings to a specified filename.
+This allows for automated processing of the results, such as, for example, sending warning emails, storing results and displaying only diffs since previous run...

 ### OPTIONS
 Options | Use